 - calcification (hardening) or arteries and soft tissues

-- increase blood calcium which can cause abnormal heart rhythms
+In addition, increased blood calcium can cause abnormal heart rhythms.

-See your doctor if you are experiencing symptoms of hypervitaminosis D. To diagnose this condition, your doctor will review your medical history and may ask questions about any prescription and over-the-counter medications and supplements you are taking.
+Your doctor will review your medical history and may ask about any prescription and over-the-counter medications and supplements you’re taking.

-- blood tests to check vitamin D levels, calcium, phosphorus (used to determine if kidney damage is present)
+- blood tests to check vitamin D levels, calcium, and phosphorus (to determine if kidney damage is present)

 - urine tests to check for excessive amounts of calcium in the urine

-- bone X-rays to determine if significant bone loss has occurred
+- bone X-rays to determine if there’s significant bone loss

 Your doctor will likely advise you to stop taking vitamin D supplements immediately.
 They may also recommend that you reduce the amount of calcium in your diet temporarily.
 In some cases, corticosteroids or bisphosphonates may suppress the release of calcium from your bones.

 Your doctor will monitor your vitamin D levels frequently until they return to normal.